danielsaidi/Sheeeeeeeeet/README.md

 ### <a name="spm"></a>Swift Package Manager

-In Xcode 11, the easiest way to add Sheeeeeeeeet to your project is to use Swift Package Manager:
+The easiest way to add Sheeeeeeeeet to your project is to use SPM in Xcode 11:
 ```
 https://github.com/danielsaidi/Sheeeeeeeeet.git
 ```

 ### <a name="cocoapods"></a>CocoaPods

-If you use [CocoaPods](CocoaPods), add this line to your `Podfile` and run `pod install`:
 ```ruby
 pod "Sheeeeeeeeet"
 ```

 ### <a name="carthage"></a>Carthage

-If you use [Carthage](Carthage), add this line to your `Cartfile` then run `carthage update --platform iOS`:
 ```
 github "danielsaidi/Sheeeeeeeeet"
 ```